atlassian/react-sweet-state/docs/advanced/container.md

 #### Container props are available in actions

-Props provided to containers are passed to Store actions as a secondary parameter [see actions API](../api/actions.md).
+Props provided to containers are passed to Store actions as a second parameter [see actions API](../api/actions.md).
-That makes extreamely easy passing dynamic configuration options to actions.
+This makes extremely easy passing dynamic configuration options to actions.

 ```js
 const Store = createStore({